 There may be discounts and/or free delivery for the lifts, depending on your address.
-To keep delivery costs down we now have manufacturers in Barnsley in Yorkshire, Barnstaple in Devon, Stansted in Essex, Newcastle upon Tyne, Worcester and Southampton.
+To keep delivery costs down we now have manufacturers in Barnsley in Yorkshire, Barnstaple in Devon, Stansted in Essex, Newcastle upon Tyne and Worcester.

 Make cleaning, servicing and repairing your cars easier, and more enjoyable, and recover the cost of your lift in saved garage bills!

 How do I buy an MR1® car lift?